Skip to content

 The Operational Model

-Your workflow as real objects: customers, quotes, orders, suppliers, deliveries, owners, deadlines and actions.
-Not as it was once designed, but as it runs today.
+Your workflow as the things it really contains: customers, quotes, orders, suppliers, deliveries, owners, deadlines, rules, and exceptions.
+Not as it was designed, but as it runs today.

 The Control Layer